mgdotdev/slots_factory/README.md

 %time
 ```

+### `fast_slots()`

-There's also a second factory function, `fast_slots`, which is, obviously, faster.
+There's a second factory function, `fast_slots`, which is, obviously, faster.
 Instead of using the builtin hashing algorithm to generate an ID, it simply uses the object name and assumes that all objects named the same, are the same.
-Since it skips the hashing step, it builds slot instances faster.
+Since it skips the hashing step, it builds slot instances much faster.

 ```python
 In [5]: %timeit that = fast_slots('that', x=1,y=2,z=3,a=4,b=5,c=6)